Key Clinical Updates in Carcinoma of the Female Breast

-Risk factors: Age, nulliparity, childbirth after age 30, family history of breast cancer or genetic mutations (BRCA1, BRCA2, or others), and personal history of breast cancer or some types of proliferative conditions.
+Risk factors: Age, nulliparity, childbirth after age 30, family history of breast cancer or deleterious mutations (BRCA1, BRCA2, or others), and personal history of breast cancer or some types of proliferative conditions.

-Early findings: Single, nontender, firm to hard mass with ill-defined margins; mammographic abnormalities and no palpable mass.
+Early findings: Mammographic abnormalities and no palpable mass, or single, nontender, firm to hard mass with ill-defined margins.

 Later findings: Skin or nipple retraction; axillary lymphadenopathy; breast enlargement, erythema, edema, pain; fixation of mass to skin or chest wall.

 Breast cancer will develop in one of eight American women.
 Next to skin cancer, breast cancer is the most common cancer in women; it is second only to lung cancer as a cause of death.
-In 2019, there were approximately 268,600 new cases and 41,760 deaths from breast cancer in the United States.
-Worldwide, breast cancer is diagnosed in approximately 2.1 million women, and about 626,679 die of breast cancer each year, with the highest rates of diagnosis in Australia/New Zealand, Europe, and North America and lowest rates in Eastern/Middle Africa and South Central Asia.
-The highest rates of death are in black women in the United States and the lowest rates are in Korean women.
-These regional differences in incidence are likely due to the variable availability of screening mammography as well as differences in reproductive, nutrition and hormonal factors.
+In 2021 there were approximately 281,550 new cases and 43,600 deaths from breast cancer in the United States.
+The highest rates of death are in non-Hispanic Black women in the United States.
+Worldwide, breast cancer is diagnosed in approximately 2.3 million women, and about 685,000 die of breast cancer each year, with the highest rates of diagnosis in Australia/New Zealand, Europe, and North America and lowest rates in Eastern/Middle Africa and South Central Asia.
+These regional differences in incidence are likely due to the variable availability of screening mammography as well as differences in reproductive, nutrition, and hormonal factors.
 In western countries, incidence rates decreased with a reduced use of postmenopausal hormone therapy and mortality declined with increased use of screening and improved treatments.
 In contrast, incidence and mortality from breast cancer in many African and Asian countries have increased as reproductive factors have changed (such as childbirth after age 30) and as the incidence of obesity has risen.